Recently I was asked a question by email about flying after Cataract Surgery (as a passenger).

 3. Ideal access to healthcare while he heals.

-Safety of the eye at Altitude when flying after Cataract Surgery
+Safety of the eye at Altitude when flying after a Cataract procedure

 In retinal surgery, often air is injected into the eye.
 The air expands at higher altitudes and can cause pain and damage.
-We do not inject air during cataract surgery so we do not have this problem.
+We do not inject air during the procedure so we do not have this problem.
 As a result, it does not hurt your eye to fly after cataract surgery.

 Dry Eye on Airplanes